ocharles/blog/posts/2012-12-22-24-days-of-hackage-blaze.md

 ---
-title: 24 Days of Hackage: blaze-html
+title: "24 Days of Hackage: blaze-html"
 ---

 We [recently looked at](/posts/2012-12-19-24-days-of-hackage-snap.html) the Snap